The Diary of Lady Murasaki: Translations

 In 1920, Annie Shepley Omori and Kochi Doi published Diaries of Court Ladies of Old Japan; this book combined their translation of Murasaki's diary with Izumi Shikibu's (The Izumi Shikibu nikki) and with the Sarashina nikki.
 Their translation had an introduction by Amy Lowell.

-Richard Bowring published translation in 1982, which contains a "lively and provocative" analysis.
+Richard Bowring published a translation in 1982, which contains a "lively and provocative" analysis.

 13th-century handscroll

 In the 13th century, a handscroll of the diary was produced, the Murasaki Shikibu Nikki Emaki.
 The scroll, meant to be read from left to right, consists of calligraphy illustrated with paintings.
 Writing in "The House-bound Heart", Japanese scholar Penelope Mason explains that in an emakimono or emaki, a narrative reaches its full potential through the combination of the writer's and the painter's art.
 About 20 percent of the scroll has survived; based on the existing fragments, the images would have closely followed the text of the diary.